 Is it possible to use a U.S. dossier when applying for an E.U. marketing authorisation?
-This is a question that are asked time and again.
+This is a question that is asked time and again.
 We first published this article in 2017.
-Below, we have updated it and included links to other relevant articles that will assist companies dealing with this issue.
+We have updated it and included links to other relevant articles that will assist companies in dealing with this issue.

-Over the years, we have worked with a significant number of US innovator companies and supported them getting their ‘US developed medicinal product’ registered as a medicinal product in Europe.
-In this article, we look at some of the issues we have encountered in taking a US developed dossier for a new marketing authorisation application in Europe on behalf of a client.
+Over the years, we have worked with a significant number of US innovator companies and supported them in getting their ‘US developed medicinal product’ registered as a medicinal product in Europe.
+In this article, we look at some of the issues we have encountered in taking a US-developed dossier for a new marketing authorisation application in Europe on behalf of a client.

 A Common Pitfall